 While the above list is extensive, there will always be items specific to your business that you'll want to account for.
 No two businesses are alike, so make sure you've addressed any unique needs in advance of running your last payroll of the year.

-To stay up on the latest year-end information and more, follow B2E Solutions on LinkedIn and Facebook today!
+To stay up on the latest year-end information and more, sign up for our newsletter and follow B2E Solutions on LinkedIn and Facebook today!